synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 <h6>Database structure</h6>
 </div>

-Each layer has their own entities and methods of reads, writes, deletions, and Garbage Collection;
-all interactions are passed down to the domain level to interact with the index and file system.
+Each layer has their own entities and methods of reads, writes, deletions, and garbage collection.
+All interactions are passed down to the `domainDB` to interact with the domain index and the file system.

-## 4.1 Top-down view of race conditions in Cesium
+### 3.1 High-level view of race conditions in Cesium

-### 4.1.0 Types of possible race conditions
+#### 3.1.0 Types of possible race conditions

 There are three types of race conditions that we are most concerned with.
 The first is concurrent modification of the same resource: this must be strictly forbidden as it is